jmccu2010/thedocs/projects/index.md

 layout: default
 title: Projects
 nav_order: 2
-# has_children: true
+has_children: false
-has_toc: false
+has_toc: true
 ---

 ## About this Project

 ### Hardware

 ThinkCentre M715 Tiny (2nd Gen)
-AMD Ryzen 3 PRO 2200GE with Radeon Vega Graphics  Unknown CPU @ 3.2GHz
+AMD Ryzen 3 PRO 2200GE with Radeon Vega Graphics
 16GB of RAM
-500 GB SSD Drive
-500GB M.2 Drive
+500 GB SSD drive - This wil be replaced with a 2TB SSD drive 500 GB M.2 drive - This will host the LXC Containers

 ### Operating System

 Proxmox Virtual Environment Server

-### What do I want to achieve?
+### What do I want to build?

+I plan to :

-1. Deploy Proxmox Virtual Environment
+1. Redeploy Proxmox OS
-Build local LXC Container(s) and Virtual Machine.
+Although I've already installed Proxmox on the 500 GB M.2 drive, I plan to upgrade internal storage from a 500 GB SSD to a 2TB SSD drive, I'll perform a clean install of Proxmox OS

+2. Deploy two LXC Containers
+   1. Jellyfin with Cockpit Web Console
-2. Build ‘Just the Docs’ Jekyll Server for ‘theDocs Portal’
+   2. Docker Server

-3. Create a SAMBA Share Server.
+3. Deploy Linux Mint Virtual machine